Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 The `parallelism` property can be used to easily generate a set of jobs with same commands that can be parameterized.
-Each of those jobs will have the environment variables with the total number of jobs and the index of a particular job that can be used as parameters.
+Each of those jobs will have environment variables with the total number of jobs and the index of a particular job that can be used as parameters.

-The `parallelism` property expects integer value larger than `1`.
+The `parallelism` property expects integer values larger than `1`.

-The following environment variables are added in each generated job:
+The following environment variables are added to each generated job:

-- `SEMAPHORE_JOB_COUNT` - total number of jobs generated via parallelism property
+- `SEMAPHORE_JOB_COUNT` - total number of jobs generated via the parallelism property
-- `SEMAPHORE_JOB_INDEX` - value in the range from `1` to `SEMAPHORE_JOB_COUNT` which represents the index of a particular job in the list of generated jobs.
+- `SEMAPHORE_JOB_INDEX` - value in the range from `1` to `SEMAPHORE_JOB_COUNT`, which represents the index of a particular job in the list of generated jobs.

-*Note*: It is not possible to have both `parallelism` and [matrix](#matrix) properties defined for the same job since `parallelism` functionality is a subset of `matrix` functionality.
+*Note*: It is not possible to have both `parallelism` and [matrix](#matrix) properties defined for the same job, as `parallelism` functionality is a subset of `matrix` functionality.

-### Example of using parallelism
+### Example of using the parallelism property

 When the following configuration is used: